dmlc/xgboost/doc/contrib/coding_guide.rst

 The Python interface uses this same logic, since this is also the way that indexing in Python works, but other languages like R have different logic.
 In R, indexing is base-1 and ranges / sequences are inclusive of both ends - for example, to refer to the first three elements in a sequence, the interval would be written as (1, 3), and the elements numbered 1, 2, and 3.

-In order to provide a more idiomatic R interface, XGBoost adjusts adjusts its user-facing R interface to follow this and similar R conventions, but internally, it needs to convert all these numbers to the format that the C interface uses.
+In order to provide a more idiomatic R interface, XGBoost adjusts its user-facing R interface to follow this and similar R conventions, but internally, it needs to convert all these numbers to the format that the C interface uses.
 This is made more problematic by the fact that models are meant to be serializable and loadable in other interfaces, which will have different indexing logic.

 The following adjustments are made in the R interface: